Utsho909/Achiva-Tech/README.md

 **Achiva Tech** is a dynamic web application designed to showcase innovative solutions and services in the tech industry.
-Developed and deployed by [Your Name], this platform serves as a testament to modern web development practices and user-centric design.
+Developed and deployed by Utsho909, this platform serves as a testament to modern web development practices and user-centric design.

 ## Features